 Although Silas Hardoon was already very rich when he built the place, the Bubbling Well Road area (today Nanjing Xi Lu) was still a far away suburb.
 This was the area for big mansion with large parks, just like the Hong Qiao area in the 1930s and today’s Qingpu district.
 Picture below gives a clear idea of the street view of the time.

-The garden was mostly destroyed after Japanese invasion of the International Settlement in December 1941, freeing prime location space for the construction of the Shanghai exhibition Center in 1956.
+The garden was used as base by the Japanese army from December 1941 and mostly destroyed by fire in 1943, freeing prime location space for the construction of the Shanghai exhibition Center in 1956.
 There was no picture available of the garden and its appearance was only described in a few books.
 Hardoon’s garden was lost in history.

 This is until my good friends from Historic Shanghai found a source and published unseen original pictures from Hardoon’s family.